No-Cash-7970/duckySigner/docs/decisions/20250621-use-paseto-for-security-tokens.md

 Chose PASETO.
 It is easier to use because it requires less effort to use it securely and transmit it safely through localhost without SSL/TLS.

+**Confidence:** (2026-01-14) High.
+After implementing 2 SDKs for the dApp connect protocol, it is clear that a dApp does not know or need to know what format the token is in.
+It is simply a string given by the server to be given back to the server later.
+It only matters if the server can parse and handle PASETOs.

-**Confidence:** Medium.
+~~**Confidence:** Medium.
 Both the server and dApps should be able to handle PASETOs.
-However, PASETO is relatively unknown in the web development world.
+However, PASETO is relatively unknown in the web development world.~~

 ## Pros and Cons of the Options